-After a truck accident, it’s important to determine who is at fault.
+After an accident involving a truck, it’s essential to determine who is at fault.
 The truck driver may be solely responsible for the accident in some cases.
-But in other cases, there may be multiple parties who are liable, including the trucking company or the person who loaded the cargo.
+But in other cases, multiple parties may be liable, including the trucking company or the person who loaded the cargo.

-An experienced truck accident lawyer can help you determine who is liable in your case and what compensation you may be entitled to.
+An experienced truck accident attorney can help you determine who is liable in your case and what compensation you may be entitled to.

-Truck companies may be liable for accidents caused by their drivers.
+Truck companies may be liable for truck accidents caused by their drivers.
 Truck companies are responsible for hiring and training their drivers and following federal and state regulations.
-If a trucking company employs an inexperienced or unqualified driver or fails to follow regulations, they may be held liable if that driver causes an accident.
+Suppose a trucking company employs an inexperienced or unqualified driver or fails to follow regulations.
+In that case, they may be held liable if that driver causes an accident.

 The Truck Driver

 The truck driver may be held liable for an accident in some cases.
-This is most likely to happen if the driver is intoxicated, speeding, or distracted.
+This will most likely happen if the driver is intoxicated, speeding, or distracted.
 But even if the truck driver was not at fault, the trucking company may still be held liable under vicarious liability laws.

 The Truck Manufacturer

-In some cases, the truck manufacturer may be held liable for an accident.
-This can happen if there was a defect in the truck that caused the accident.
-For example, if the brakes failed, the manufacturer may be held liable.
+Sometimes, the truck manufacturer may be held liable for an accident.
+This can happen if the truck has a defect that causes the accident.
+For example, if the brakes fail, the manufacturer may be held liable.